tsuru/tsuru/docs/contribute/setting-up-your-tsuru-development-environment.rst

 =================================

-tsuru depends on go libs that use git, bazaar and mercurial, so you need to install these two version control systems to get and compile tsuru from source.
+tsuru depends on go libs that use git, bazaar and mercurial, so you need to install these three version control systems to download and compile tsuru from source.

 To install git, you can use your package installer: